Desktop App

 cd mateclaw-desktop

-- Vite starts the frontend dev server (hot module replacement enabled)
+- Vite starts the frontend dev server (HMR enabled)

-- The Electron main process starts and opens a BrowserWindow loading the Vite dev URL
+- Electron main process launches and loads the Vite dev URL

-- The main process spawns the Spring Boot JAR as a child process, listening on
+- Main process spawns the Spring Boot JAR as a child process on a free port

-localhost:18088 - The frontend communicates with the backend via HTTP/SSE
+- Frontend talks to the backend via HTTP/SSE

 cd mateclaw-desktop

-npm run build && npx electron-builder --linux # LinuxBuild artifacts are placed in the release/ directory:
+pnpm build && npx electron-builder --linux # LinuxOutput lands in release/:

 |---|---|---|